What Is Elder Law?

 Elder Law: What It Means to You and Your Future

-But thanks to medical advances, preventive health measures and increased information on nutrition and exercise, an unprecedented number of Americans are living longer, healthier lives.
-For many, however, the extended aging process does require adjustments in living arrangements, and thought needs to be given to developing plans should the ability to live independently become a challenge.
+Thanks to medical advances, preventive health measures and increased information on nutrition and exercise, an unprecedented number of Americans are living longer, healthier lives.
+For many, however, the extended aging process does require adjustments in living arrangements and thought needs to be given to developing plans for when the ability to live independently becomes a challenge.
+Elder law attorneys understand the legalities of aging and can be instrumental in the creation and implementation of these plans.

-The Pennsylvania Association of Elder Law Attorneys currently has more than 160 members.
-These attorneys provide legal counsel and assistance to those looking to the future, those for whom the elder years are rapidly approaching, and those currently dealing with the struggles and unique complications of “old age.”
+The Pennsylvania Association of Elder Law Attorneys (PAELA) currently has more than 170 members.
+These attorneys provide legal counsel and assistance to those looking to the future, and to those currently dealing with the struggles and unique complications of aging.

-Many potential clients ask, “When should we consider meeting with an elder law attorney?”
+Many potential clients ask, “When should we meet with an elder law attorney?”
 Consider the following:

-- Do you and your loved ones have a power of attorney?
-This document can ensure the proper handling of financial and healthcare decisions should you or a loved one become unable to do so independently.
-The terms of such a document should be customized to delegate either limited or broad authority to family members or trusted friends and professionals.
-If necessary, in the absence of a power of attorney, an elder law attorney can assist a family in pursuing guardianship in the state Orphans’ Court.
+- Do you and your loved ones have valid power of attorney documents?
+This critical paperwork is foundational and can ensure the proper handling of financial and healthcare decisions should you or a loved one become unable to do so independently.
+The terms of such a document should be customized to delegate either limited or broad authority to family members or trusted individuals.

 - Do you suspect financial abuse?
 If there is reason to believe that someone has misappropriated an elderly person’s money, legal action can be initiated to force the return of funds.

-- How can assets be protected?
-Elder law attorneys have a working knowledge of the very complex federal and state Medicaid laws that govern access to benefits for long-term care.
+- How can assets be protected under the law?
+Elder law attorneys have a working knowledge of the very complex federal and state Medicaid laws that govern access to public benefits that pay for long-term care.
 There are differences in the laws of eligibility for single and married individuals.
-There is some asset protection available for a married senior who lives at home while a spouse lives in a nursing home.
-There are some circumstances in which assets can be transferred to others without causing adverse effects on Medicaid applications.
-Elder law attorneys can explain the options.
+There is significant asset protection available for a married senior who lives at home while a spouse lives in a nursing home.
+There are some circumstances in which assets can be transferred to others such as disabled children without adversely impacting eligibility for benefits, but rules need to be followed, and trusts are sometimes necessary.
+There are other situations where asset transfers are inappropriate and can cause major problems.
+Elder law attorneys have experience in these matters and can explain the options.

 - Can family members be compensated for providing care?
-Family members often lose income-producing employment to care for a loved one living in his or her own home.
-Elder law attorneys can explain when these caregivers may be compensated.
+Family members often give up working in order to care for an aging parent.
+Elder law attorneys can explain when reasonable compensation is appropriate and can put the arrangements to paper in a “caregiver’s contract.”